YouHuang67/InterFormer/README.md

 # InterFormer
-This repo is the official implementation of "InterFormer: Real-time Interactive Image Segmentation"
+This repo is the official implementation of ICCV2023 paper "InterFormer: Real-time Interactive Image Segmentation"

 # Introduction